MrOtherGuy/fx-autoconfig/readme.md

 In addition, scripts can be marked as `@backgroundmodule` in which case they are executed "outside" of any document when the the loader reads the file.
 See [backgroundmodule](#backgroundmodule) section below.

-Some convenience functions are provided for scripts to use in global `_ucUtils` object available in windows.
+Some convenience functions are provided for scripts to use in global `UC_API` object available in windows.

 ## @backgroundmodule